Pokémon: The Rise of Darkrai

-is a 2007 Japanese animated fantasy adventure film based on, produced by OLM, Inc. and distributed by Toho.
+is a 2007 Japanese animated fantasy adventure film produced by OLM, Inc. and distributed by Toho.
 The film was directed by Kunihiko Yuyama and written by Hideki Sonoda.
 It is the tenth animated installment in the Pokémon film series created by Satoshi Tajiri, Junichi Masuda and Ken Sugimori.

 In the film, Dialga and Palkia, two Pokémon known to be deities who were never meant to meet, fight in the space between dimensions.
 The brawling causes disturbances in the space around Alamos Town.
-The townsfolk blame the events on a nightmare-causing Pokémon called Darkrai, which is trying to protect the town from Dialga and Palkia’s clash.
+The townsfolk blame the events on a nightmare-causing Pokémon called Darkrai, which is trying to protect the town from Dialga and Palkia's clash.
 The film was released in Japan on July 14, 2007, to a mixed critical reception but a positive audience reception.
-Two sequels have been released, Pokémon: Giratina & the Sky Warrior in 2008 and Pokémon: Arceus and the Jewel of Life in 2009.
+Three sequels have been released, Pokémon: Giratina & the Sky Warrior in 2008, Pokémon: Arceus and the Jewel of Life in 2009, and Pokémon—Zoroark: Master of Illusions in 2010, comprising the Diamond & Pearl film series.

 Sarah Brightman performs the movie's theme song, a cover of "Where the Lost Ones Go" titled "Be With You (Itsumo Soba ni)" (ビー・ウィズ・ユー〜いつもそばに〜, Bī Wizu Yū ~Itsumo Soba ni~).
 The cover also features Chris Thompson.
 This is also the first film to entirely be animated with digital ink and paint.

 Plot

 A hundred years ago, Godey, the architect who designed an enormous set of musical instruments in Alamos Town called the Space-Time Towers, had a nightmare which he wrote down in his diary, which is later discovered by his great-grandson, the scientist Tonio.
 The nightmare foretold that two entities that should never have met would cross paths in the space-time rift.
 Their wrath from this meeting will envelop the town, and cause its collapse.
 In a garden designed by Godey, Darkrai, a nightmare-causing Pokémon hated by everyone else, opened its heart to a girl called Alicia, who invited Darkrai to stay in the garden.
 Godey realized the nightmare was telling him to make a music disc for "Orácion", a song with the power to soothe the fiercest rage, for future use.
 Years later, Darkrai saved the life of Alicia's granddaughter Alice after she tripped and fell from a cliff.

 In the present, Godey's foretelling comes true when the Pokémon Palkia, who can control space, and Dialga, who rules over time, cause disturbances in the air around Alamos Town as they brawl in the space between dimensions.
 At the same time, Ash Ketchum, Brock, and Dawn arrive in the town for Dawn's next Pokémon Contest inside the Space-Time Towers.
 Palkia and Dialga's clashing causes a disturbance in space, which damages the garden.
 Baron Alberto believes this is the work of Darkrai.
 While battling Alberto's Lickilicky, Darkrai makes Ash fall asleep and creates a nightmare where Palkia attacks Ash.
-Darkrai then appears before disappearing down a hole that Ash and his Pikachu are sucked into.
+Darkrai then appears before disappearing down a hole that Ash and his partner Pikachu are sucked into.